 In the following graphic, we will show you the difference between Vector art and the other, more common type of computer graphic, Raster art:

 [expander_maker more="Read more" less="Read less"]

 You’ll notice how, in the Raster art file, the edges of the art become distorted when the picture is enlarged.
-You’ll also notice how there are hundreds of shades of green in the Raster file, but only one shade of green in the Vector file.
+You’ll also notice how there are hundreds of shades of red in the Raster file, but only one shade of red in the Vector file.

 Raster Graphics, such as photographs, and graphics files created in Adobe Photoshop, Paint Shop Pro, and other Raster editing programs, can be used for some screenprinting applications, such as printing one-color pen and ink drawings.
 But in most cases, especially with art such as logos, we will need Vector art to achieve the proper print.

 How can you tell if your art is Vector Art?
 One way is by the file type.
 Vector art is usually created in Adobe Illustrator, and is commonly saved with certain file extensions.
 The four most common Vector file extensions are .ai, .pdf, .eps and.svg.

 However, just because a file is saved in one of these formats, does not mean that it is truly vector art.
 Sometimes, people open raster files in Adobe Illustrator, and re-save the file in a vector format, without recreating the art using the vector editing tools.
 Only art originally created in a vector editing program, such as Adobe Illustrator, is truly vector art.

 So, how do you really know if your art file is a vector art file?
 The only way to know for sure is to open the file, and check to make sure that it was created as vector art.
 If you have a vector editing program, open your art file, and use the selection tool on an area within the art.
 You might see something like this:

 See the nodes surrounding the letterform?
 Those are vector editing nodes.
 If you see those, congratulations!
 You have vector art.